-COMPANY KEY INFORMATION OBJECTIVE AND STRATEGY Founded in early 1990s India's Microfinance Industry (MFIs) use the same Joint Liability Group (JLG) model as the storied Grameen Bank of Bangladesh.
-More than 14 million The Indian MFIs created their own self-help groups to make smallborrowers in India size loans to low-income segments, largely in rural areas.
-Most MFIs today offered only one product: a small unsecured short term group loan.
-Scaled as an industry in They innovated in order to develop a low cost and scalable distribution less than 10 years model, for example, by "paraskilling" less educated hires to become field loan officers.
-The scaling up of the MFI industry in India has been relatively rapid-it reached significant scale in some 6 years, partly because MFIs in India effectively transplanted and deployed the JLG business model already developed and paid for by groundbreakers in Bangladesh.
+COMPANY KEY INFORMATION OBJECTIVE AND STRATEGY MICROFINANCE Founded in early 1990s More than 14 million borrowers in India today Scaled as an industry in less than 10 years India's Microfinance Industry (MFIs) use the same Joint Liability Group (JLG) model as the storied Grameen Bank of Bangladesh.
+The Indian MFIs created their own self-help groups to make small- size loans to low-income segments, largely in rural areas.
+Most MFIs offered only one product: a small unsecured short term group loan.
+They innovated in order to develop a low cost and scalable distribution model, for example, by "paraskilling" less educated hires to become field loan officers.
+The scaling up of the MFI industry in India has been relatively rap- id-it reached significant scale in some 6 years, partly because MFIs in India effectively transplanted and deployed the JLG business model already developed and paid for by groundbreakers in Bangladesh.
 Bangladesh's similar population density and cultural needs allowed model to be easily transposed.
 A key inflection point came in 2002, when ICICI Bank introduced the "Bank partnership model."
-MFIs no longer need to keep lending capital on their balance sheets and can focus instead on their core strength of distribution and collection-thus accelerating the industry's scale-up. • Founded in 2000 ITC e-Choupal-the name links the Hindi term for "village square" to "e" for "electronic"-is a deep procurement channel that collects • Serves 4 million farmsoybean and wheat from farmers in six central Indian states.
-Its hub ers through 6,500 and spoke operation consists of village-level e-Choupal kiosks-run Choupal kiosks by a local farmer who provides growers with price information-and Seven years to scale collection hubs that handle actual procurement, storage and processing.
+MFIs no longer need to keep lending capital on their balance sheets and can fo- cus instead on their core strength of distribution and collection-thus ITC E-CHOUPAL Founded in 2000 Serves 4 million farmers through 6,500 Choupal kiosks Seven years to scale accelerating the industry's scale-up.
+ITC e-Choupal - the name links the Hindi term for "village square" to "e" for "electronic" - is a deep procurement channel that collects soybean and wheat from farmers in six central Indian states.
+Its hub and spoke operation consists of village-level e-Choupal kiosks - run by a local farmer who provides growers with price information - and collection hubs that handle actual procurement, storage and process- ing.
 It has begun to leverage its network to "flip the supply chain" and distribute goods and services to the villages as a shared channel.
 ITC e-Choupal has scaled rapidly from modest beginnings as a pilot in 6 villages.
 Its network now has one of its 6,5000 e-Choupal kiosks per each 4-6 villages in coverage area.
 It has some 180 hubs, each of which service 30-40 Choupal kiosks.
-Its scale-up was largely a result of the corporate resources of ITC, which enabled a rapid end-to-end organization of the rural supply chain.
+Its scale-up was largely a result of the corporate resources of ITC, which enabled a rapid end-to-end orga- nization of the rural supply chain.
 ITC also sought to integrate, rather than displace, existing middlemen into their system, which helped minimize resistance from existing rural mandi structures.